edicoIta/edico-nvda/README.md

 # edico-nvda
-NVDA addon for the EDICO Math Editor
+NVDA addon for the EDICO Scientific Editor